-For the safety of our children and prior to volunteering for a SPES project/event on campus, the Diocese requires all parents and other volunteers to complete the “Safe Environment Training Program for the Protection of Children and Young People.”
-This involves an initial two-hour session on child abuse, completion of paperwork for a criminal background check and a reference check.
-Upon completion of these requirements, the parent may volunteer for any parent-based committee or program within the Diocese and at SPES.
+For the safety of our children and prior to volunteering for a SPES project/event on campus, the Diocese requires all faculty, staff, parents and other volunteers to complete the “Safe Environment Training Program for the Protection of Children and Young People.”
+Initial certification requires a two-hour in-person session on child abuse, the completion of paperwork for a criminal background check and a reference check.
+Upon completion of these requirements, the faculty/staff member will be Safe Environment-certified for the Diocese of Lafayette.
+Parents completing certification requirements may volunteer for any parent-based committee or program within the Diocese and at SPES.

 Assistance for Victims of Abuse

 Victims of abuse may be referred to the Victim’s Assistance Coordinator for the Diocese of Lafayette, Mr. Joseph Pisano, Jr. who may be contacted by calling 337-298-2987.

 - The Victim Assistance Coordinator shall minister to the victim, victim’s family or other person affected.
 The Victim Assistance Coordinator shall identify professional and other resources and make them available to aid in the care of a victim or other person(s) affected.

 - The Victim Assistance Coordinator shall make certain that persons recommended to victims/survivors and their families for counseling and/or spiritual direction are highly qualified for such assistance.